velara3/WebApp/README.md

 - checking the url fragments
 - updating the url query history
 - updating the url fragment history
+- showing an network icon when requests are made
+- uses one line fetch calls

 It adds a basic object oriented framework to start from.

-- You extend the class adding any imports you need
+- You extend the base class adding any methods and imports you need
 - You import any view classes
+- You import any external packages or modules
-- Your class starts running code in the contentLoaded() function
+- Your class starts running code in the start() function
 - Your class adds event listeners in the setupEventListeners() function
-- You add a call to BaseClass.startWhenReady(MyClass) to start the class / application
+- You add a call to BaseClass.startWhenReady(MyClass) or BaseClass.start(MyClass) to start the class / application

-The main class to extend is BaseClass.ts.
+The main class to extend is `BaseClass.t`s.
-The view classes you define and you can use the BaseElements.ts class as a template to learn from.
+You define the view classes or view elements.
+You can use the BaseElements.ts class as a template to learn from.

 HTML page:
 ```html